buingoctruong/buingoctruong/README.md

 I'm a software engineer (#Java #SpringBoot #Microservices #Backends #APIs #Testing) locating in Japan 🇯🇵

-Nowadays, I believe that most people want to help out each other so with my [blogging](https://medium.com/@truongbui95) efforts, I try to share my knowledge, and experiences that I've faced at work or self-learning process 🚀
+Nowadays, I believe that most people want to help out each other so with my [blogging](https://medium.com/@truongbui95) efforts, I try to share my knowledge, and experiences I've faced at work and self-learning process 🚀

 Hope it is helpful somehow.